 The first CAHPS Narrative Item Set was designed to enable users of the CAHPS Clinician & Group Survey to elicit a short, coherent story from patients about their experiences with care.
 These items were originally referred to as the Patient Narrative Elicitation Protocol.
 They were developed and tested by researchers affiliated with the Yale School of Public Health, RAND, and the University of Wisconsin-Madison.

-Development of the CAHPS Patient Narrative Elicitation Protocol
+Development of the Initial Protocol

-Based on the results of this first experiment, the team revised the Elicitation Protocol.
+Based on the results of this first experiment, the team revised the Narrative Elicitation Protocol.
 To improve the flow of the narrative, the team restructured the questions into a more "storytelling" mode, starting with a question on what patients expect or seek from their health care providers.
 To promote more detail, particularly in the written responses, additional prompts to the third and fourth questions were added in the sequence.
-Finally, to remind respondents to comment on the nature of their relationships with clinicians (and staff) as well as the events that comprised their medical experiences, the team revised the fifth question to focus explicitly on how patients relate to their provider.
+Finally, to remind respondents to comment on the nature of their relationships with clinicians (and staff) as well as the events that comprised their medical experiences, the team revised the fifth question to focus explicitly on how patients interact with their provider.

 - 18–25% of respondents agreed to answer open-ended responses in a scenario in which they had to actively opt-in to do so after the closed-ended survey questions.

 - The additional questions did not exhaust respondents’ enthusiasm for participating in the survey.
 Virtually all of those respondents completed the full set of five items; response rates for those items declined only 0.5 percentage points from the first question to the fifth.

 - The five-question protocol performed substantially better at capturing patient experiences than a shorter, alternative sequence of three open-ended questions.